Skip to main content

 Article available in the following languages:

 Mankind’s marine legacy currently weighs in at a staggering 83 million tonnes of plastic waste.
-EU-funded project MAELSTROM is working on truly sustainable solutions.
+The EU-funded MAELSTROM project is working on truly sustainable solutions.
 Remove, recycle, reuse, repeat!

 Bubbles and robots

-A bubble barrier in the Ave River prevents the plastic from entering the ocean.
-Developed by Dutch partner The Great Bubble Barrier®,– the cunning design allows the passage of fish and traffic while directing the waste with a ‘bubble curtain’ to a catchment system at the riverbank.
-For the Venice Lagoon, a robotic seabed cleaning platform has been developed by partners Tecnalia Research and Innovation and Servizi Tecnici.
-The truly AI system identifies the waste and picks each item off to minimise impact on ecosystems.
-It has a sucker for small litter and a gripper for larger material.
-Some of the material collected in Venice was subjected to low-temperature pyrolysis to produce second-generation marine fuel.
-This is yet another example of the circular nature of the system as the fuel powers the project’s marine litter removal technologies.
+A bubble barrier in the Ave River is preventing the plastic from entering the ocean.
+Developed by Dutch partner The Great Bubble Barrier®, the cunning design allows the passage of fish and traffic while directing the waste with a ‘bubble curtain’ to a catchment system at the riverbank.
+For the Venice Lagoon, a robotic seabed cleaning platform has been developed by partners Tecnalia Research and Innovation, LIRMM and Servizi Tecnici.
+The AI system identifies the waste and picks each item off to minimise impact on ecosystems.
+It has a sucker for small litter pieces and a gripper for larger material.

 And after removal...